 A VMI solution can also remove several operational and finance bottlenecks by virtue of being tightly integrated into your systems.
 Orders are regular and predictable, replacing drawn-down items in a timely manner.
 And rather than handling a high number of low-value invoices, your accounts team will be processing a smaller number of higher-value invoices.

-“Contract compliance needs to be driven at every level in the organisation, everyone making sourcing decisions needs to buy into the business rationale for compliance”Peter Malpas, Regional Vice President Northern Europe, RS Components
+“Contract compliance needs to be driven at every level in the organisation, everyone making sourcing decisions needs to buy into the business rationale for compliance”Peter Malpas, President for EMEA, RS Components

 3. Maintenance solutions